-Once you have reached the end of the chalk line in all 4 directions, you will see that the other diamonds that are being formed are a bit smaller.
+Once you have reached the end of the chalk line in all four directions, you will see that the other diamonds that are a bit smaller.
 Put a small piece of tape in the center of these diamonds.
-This will help to distinguish between the diamonds to paint with the second paint color and diamonds that will remain the base color.
+This step will help to distinguish between the diamonds to paint with the second paint color and diamonds that will remain the base color.

 Continue repeating the diamond pattern until the entire floor has been taped off.
-This may take a day or so.
-Work slowly so that you will get the results you want!
-Make sure you have carefully marked the diamonds that will not be painted.
+This step may take a day or so.
+Take your time, so that you will get the results you want!
+Make sure you have carefully marked the diamonds that you will not paint.